Euler characteristics of Brill-Noether varieties

 \subsection{Limit linear series}

-We recall some preliminaries on the theory of Eisenbud-Harris {limit-linear series} \cite{eh-lls}, following \cite{clpt}.
-This theory applies to all reduced, nodal curves of compact type; we mention here only the case used in this paper of elliptic chains.
-An twice-marked {\em elliptic chain} $(X,p,q)$ of genus $g$ is a proper, reduced, nodal curve $X$ obtained by taking twice-marked genus 1 curves $(E_1,p = p_1,q_1),\ldots, (E_g,p_g,q_g = q)$ and gluing $q_{i}$ to $p_{i+1}$ nodally.
+We recall some preliminaries on the theory of Eisenbud-Harris {limit linear series} \cite{eh-lls}, following \cite{clpt}.
+This theory applies to all reduced, nodal curves of compact type; but we describe here only the case of elliptic chains.
+A twice-marked {\em elliptic chain} $(X,p,q)$ of genus $g$ is a proper, reduced, nodal curve $X$ obtained by taking twice-marked genus 1 curves $(E_1,p = p_1,q_1),\ldots, (E_g,p_g,q_g = q)$ and gluing $q_{i}$ to $p_{i+1}$ nodally.
 We say that $(X,p,q)$ is {\em generic} if $p_i-q_i$ is not torsion in $\Pic^0(E_i)$.

 \begin{definition} Let $(X,p,q)$ be a twice-marked elliptic chain.
-The {\em Eisenbud-Harris scheme of limit-linear series} $\Grdab(X,p,q)$ is the subscheme of $\prod_{i=1}^g \Grd(E_i)$ obtained as the union
+The {\em Eisenbud-Harris scheme of limit linear series} $\Grdab(X,p,q)$ is the subscheme of $\prod_{i=1}^g \Grd(E_i)$ obtained as a union

 The union above ranges over choices of ramification profiles $(\alpha^i,\beta^i)_{i=1}^g$ with $\alpha^1 = \alpha$ and $\beta^g = \beta$, such that for each $j=0,\ldots,r$ and each $i=1,\ldots,g-1$. \end{definition} The $k$-points of the scheme $\Grdab(E,p,q)$ correspond to isomorphism classes of {\em limit linear series} on the elliptic chain $(X,p,q)$.
 A limit linear series may be described as a $g$-tuple $(L_1,L_2,\cdots,L_g)$, where $L_i$ is a linear series on the elliptic curve $E_i$ called the {\em $E_i$-aspect}.
 A limit linear series is called {\em refined} if, denoting the ramification sequence of the $E_i$-aspect at $p_i$ by $\alpha^i$ and at $q_i$ by $\beta^i$, the equation